UniversalDependencies/docs/_pcm-dep/parataxis-parenth.md

 udver: '2'
 ---

-The relation `parataxis:parenth` is used when the there is an autonomous illocutionary present inside another one.
+The relation `parataxis:parenth` is used when the there is an autonomous illocutionary unit present inside another one.

 ~~~ conllu